 The earliest version of the Langenhan 7.65mm “ F.L.
 Selbstlader” pistol has an ejection port cut into the right side of the upper frame, just like the Model 1899/1900 Browning.
 The breech block has an external extractor on its right side which is visible in the ejection port.
 The manual safety lever turns a full 180 degrees.
 The upper position of the safety lever is the “safe” position, which blocks the hammer.
 In the safe position, the safety lever end protrudes from the rear of the frame just enough to be felt by the thumb of a right-handed shooter.
 Gordon Bruce comments: “Its operation with the shooting hand is not easy.”
 Its direction of motion is apparently counterintuitive as well because one almost never sees an early F.L.
 Selbstlader without a semicircular scratch in the finish from the safety being turned in the wrong direction.
 Safety lever positions are marked F and S, so the appropriate letter is uncovered when the lever is in the opposite position.

 The gun is rust blued, with a fire-blue trigger, transfer bar, and disconnector.
 The front sight is a simple half-moon.
 The stirrup that retains the breech block forms the rear sight.
 Grip plates are of checkered horn with an “FL” monogram in a flattened oval at the top.
-(Matthews and Jan Still both state that grip plates are of hard rubber, but I believe they are wrong on this point.)
+Matthews and Jan Still both state that grip plates are of hard rubber.
+I have located a number of grips with worm holes that are clearly made of horn, but have also seen examples that appear to be hard rubber, so it is possible that both materials were utilized; I have been unable to examine enough grip plates in person to make a clear determination.
 There are two styles of grip monogram, one of which is more ornate than the other (see first and second variant photos at right).
 The magazine holds eight cartridges and has seven witness holes on the right side with a single hole on the left side.